All Posts

 I worry that the traders in the $10,000 to $15,000 account range are just going to jump in.
 Skip the simulator.
 Skip the slow build.
 Forget everything about taking it easy because the barrier that forced them to be patient is gone.
 And that is when accounts get destroyed.

-The traders who survive the post-PDT world will be the ones who build their own guardrails before the rule changes.
-Not after.
+The traders who survive the post-PDT world will be the ones who build their own guardrails before they start trading, not after they blow up an account.
 The ones who treat the elimination of the $25K minimum as permission to get reckless will learn the same lesson the dot-com traders learned in 2001 — just without the regulatory intervention afterward.

 I have been saying this since 2008: the market does not care about your effort.
 It does not care about your motivation.
 It cares about your risk management.
 That was true when the PDT rule existed.
 It is more true now that it is going away.